xvik/dropwizard-guicey/README.md

 Look [tests](https://github.com/xvik/dropwizard-guicey/tree/master/src/test/groovy/ru/vyarus/dropwizard/guice/support)
 for configuration examples.

-After application start look application log for dropwizard style extension installation reports.
+After application start, look application log for dropwizard style extension installation reports.

 Bundle options:
 * `enableAutoConfig` enables auto scan on one or more packages to scan.
 If not set - no auto scan will be performed and default installers will not be available.